jcanterbury1/cs326-final-omicron/docs/milestone1.md

 Innovation Idea:
-Our project idea is a page for off campus students in Amherst to submit reviews on landlords, apartments, grocery stores, laundromats etc and then search reviews.
+Our project idea is a page for off campus students in Amherst to submit reviews on apartments, grocery stores, laundromats, gyms etc and then search reviews.
 A similar application would be Yelp where reviewers write reviews on different businesses and people can search those reviews.
 This targets tourists and people who are new to an area.
 Another similar application would be Rate My